-At first Shatter saw nothing, but then rushing colors started to appear in Soria’s black bar.
+At first Shatter saw nothing, but then rushing colors appear in Soria’s black bar.
 There was a deluge of greens and yellows on the top half, a strip of shrinking black in the middle, and then a waterfall of reds and blues on the bottom.
 Then it all darkened and brightened to purple and pink.
 The last black vanished.
 Shatter saw such a color as she had never seen; the color that gods might paint sun-kissed clouds with.
 It became brighter.
 Brighter.
 Brighter.
 Without understanding it, the word brighter in her mind transformed into darker.
 That heavenly color, without changing, had become black.
 Her mind felt cold but not numb.
 Her pupils expanded and overtook her irises.
 She forgot what color her eyes used to be.
 The black brightness ate the white of her eyes and continued to grow.
 It expanded into two bubbles that merged over her nose and grew to the sides.
 The shape cemented into a rectangle.
 Something lost.
 Something gained.
 Perhaps not in equal measure.
 Perhaps weighed by a broken scale.

 Soria handed Shatter Darren’s cursor and told her where Crystalline’s room was.
 The girl thanked Soria and turned around.
 She walked out the door and turned.
 She walked, knife in hand, like a child willingly approaching a sacrificial altar.
 Soria couldn’t bear to watch her do the deed, so she left in the other direction.
 Don’t look at her.
 Don’t watch her put her whole weight against that door to open it.
 Soria wiped waves of tears off her bar.
 Hopefully Darby had found enough girls for her to rescue completely.